 Task # Project Strategic Plan Metric Subcom.
-Accomplishment 1 Perform inundation studies for Virginia Beach, VA, Savannah, GA and Jacksonville, FL Successful execution of NTHMP tsunami mapping, modeling, mitigation, planning and education efforts MMS Source and propagation modeling have been conducted in order to provide boundary data for regional grids indicated by the red boxes in Figure 1, using sources developed for FY10-12 work.
+Accomplishment I Perform inundation studies for Virginia Beach, VA, Savannah, GA and Jacksonville, FL Successful execution of NTHMP tsunami mapping, modeling, mitigation, planning and education efforts MMS Source and propagation modeling have been conducted in order to provide boundary data for regional grids indicated by the red boxes in Figure 1, using sources developed for FY10-12 work.
 Nesting for the regional grids down to local resolution (10 or 30m) is being developed.
-Local inundation mapping to be conducted during summer 2014 with some time overrun.
+Local inundation mapping to be conducted during winter 2014-2015 during no cost extension.
+Draft reports and maps will be available in early summer 2015.

 2 Perform inundation Prioritize inundation MMS SMF source has been developed

 studies for Miami map development in conjunction with the

 Beach and Palm University of Miami, and UM

 Beach, FL: has conducted initial regional

 modeling.

 Results from other sources have

 been collected for the boundary

 of the southernmost red box in

 Figure 1, for use in Florida

 coastal inundation studies.

-After obtaining a DEM from

-NGDC for Miami, FL, we will
+An NGDC DEM for Miami, FL,

+has now become available, and

+we are preparing source

+information for West Bahama

+Banks submarine landslides.
+We

-conduct inundation studies for
+will conduct inundation studies

-the region from Miami Beach to
+for the region from Miami Beach

-West Palm Beach.
+to West Palm Beach using

+existing Atlantic sources

+together with local slides.